 10. What is the housing situation in Idaho and does Silverhawk provide housing?

-11. What are the pros & cons of the Degree Program and the Professional Pilot Program?
+11. What are the pros & cons of the Helicopter Degree Program and the Professional Pilot Program?

 PROFESSIONAL PILOT PROGRAM:

-You'll complete all five ratings required to be fully employable in the helictoper flight industry: Private, Instrument, Commercial, CFI and CFII.
+You'll complete all five ratings required to be fully employable in the helicopter flight industry: Private, Instrument, Commercial, CFI, and CFII.

 - Completely self-paced, self-scheduled training program

 - Takes an average of 12 to 15 months to complete